 \section{Abstract}

-Using public data from five pulsar timing arrays (PTAs), we search for a stationary, isotropic, and unpolarized nHz stochastic gravitational-wave background (SGWB).
-We use pulse-time-of-arrival data from 121 pulsars, which is more informative than previous searches, carried out separately by the individual PTA collaborations using only their own data.
-For pulsars observed by more than one PTA, we employ a new ``direct combination'' method to merge their astrophysical models and data.
-This avoids the challenge of reconciling the different PTA timing models to obtain a single ``best'' model.
-A central result of our analysis is posterior probability distributions for the amplitude $A_{gw}$ and exponent $\gamma_{gw}$ of the putative SGWB energy-density spectrum, modeled as a power law in frequency.
-While these results are consistent with a nonzero SGWB amplitude $A_{gw}$, the statistical significance—assessed via a Bayesian odds ratio and through noise-marginalized false-alarm probabilities ($p$-values) for three different detection statistics—remains below the conventional $5\sigma$ threshold for a confident detection.
-We also reconstruct the inter-pulsar timing-residual correlation, as a function of the angle $\theta$ between the pulsar lines of sight.
-This is consistent with the curve predicted by Hellings and Downs (HD).
+Using public pulse time-of-arrival data from five pulsar timing arrays (PTAs), we search for a stationary, isotropic, and unpolarized nHz stochastic gravitational-wave background (SGWB).
+This analysis is more sensitive than previous individual PTA searches because the combined 121-pulsar dataset is about four times larger than any single PTA's.
+For pulsars observed by multiple PTAs, we employ a new ``direct combination'' method to merge their astrophysical models and data.
+This avoids the challenge of reconciling different PTA timing models to obtain a single ``best'' model.
+A central result of our analysis is the posterior distribution of the amplitude $A_{gw}$ and exponent $\gamma_{gw}$ of the putative SGWB energy-density spectrum, modeled as a power law in frequency.
+While these results are consistent with a nonzero SGWB amplitude $A_{gw}$, the statistical significance-assessed via a Bayesian odds ratio and noise-marginalized false-alarm probabilities ($p$-values) for three detection statistics-remains below the conventional $5\sigma$ threshold for a confident detection.
+The inter-pulsar timing-residual correlation, reconstructed as a function of angle $\theta$ between the pulsar lines of sight, matches the Hellings and Downs (HD) prediction.

-\emph{Introduction} -- Pulsar timing arrays (PTAs) aim to detect low frequency gravitational waves (GWs), by searching for the effects that such waves induce on the arrival times of pulsar pulses.
-These GWs create ``timing residuals'' which are correlated among different pulsars~\cite{taylor2021nanohertz, FAQ}.
+\emph{Introduction} -- Pulsar timing arrays (PTAs) aim to detect low-frequency gravitational waves (GWs) by measuring the effects these waves induce on the arrival times of pulsar pulses.
+These GWs create ``timing residuals'' which are correlated between pulsars~\cite{taylor2021nanohertz, FAQ}.
 Decades-long datasets with submicrosecond timing precision yield GW amplitude (strain) sensitivities of order $A_{gw} \sim 10^{-15}$ at nHz frequencies.

-Orbiting pairs of supermassive black holes (SMBHs) are one possible source of GWs.
-If the Universe contains many such pairs, then the incoherent superposition of their GW emissions would create a stochastic GW background (SGWB)~\cite{agazie2023nanogravastrophysics,burke2018astrophysics,phinney2001practical} with a power-law spectrum in the nHz band.
+Supermassive black hole binaries (SMBHBs) are one source of GWs.
+If the Universe contains many of them, the incoherent superposition of their GW emissions would create a stochastic GW background (SGWB)~\cite{agazie2023nanogravastrophysics,burke2018astrophysics,phinney2001practical} with a power-law spectrum in the nHz band.